kraftdenker/ZAPiXWEB/README.md

 browsers.
 The technique extracts, in line with forensics procedures, digital data that can be loaded in forensic tools for analysis.

-WhatsApp Desktop  - Electron (For this whatsapp version, it only works online):
+WhatsApp Desktop  - Electron (Electron version deprecated by Meta in JUN/23) (For this whatsapp version, it only works online):
 ------------------------------------------------------------------------------

 -Locate running whatsapp app dir with taskmanager->details->whatsapp->(rightclick)->File location (similar to C:\Program Files\WindowsApps\5319275A.WhatsAppDesktop_2.2228.14.0_x64__cv1g1gvanyjgm\app)